KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

    - If the battery voltage and/or battery capacity is too low, then the battery needs to be replaced.

 #### ⚡ *The sending device has communication problems because of heavy rain/snow*
-   - To identify this problem please analyze the 'Signal strength' of the device on https://www.kolibricloud.ch/ and, if possible, cross-reference the data with past weather data.
+   - To identify this problem, please analyze the 'Signal strength' of the device on https://www.kolibricloud.ch/ and, if possible, cross-reference the data with past weather data.
 Does the signal strength get worse when there is heavy rainfall/snowfall?
    - If the weather has an impact, then consider re-position or protect the antenna.
 The higher the position, the better.
    - Even with a free line of sight there might be issues due to [Fresnel zones](https://en.wikipedia.org/wiki/Fresnel_zone)

-#### ⚡ *The sending device has communication problems because of it is underwater*
+#### ⚡ *The sending device has communication problems because it is underwater*
-   - To identify this problem please analyze the 'Signal Strength' and the 'Humidity' of the device on https://www.kolibricloud.ch/ :
+   - To identify this problem, please analyze the 'Signal Strength' and the 'Humidity' of the device on https://www.kolibricloud.ch/ :
-   - If the humidity continues to rise, the signal strength immediately drops and the communication stopped, consider a water damage or the possibility of an overflooded device.
+   - If the humidity continues to rise, the signal strength immediately dropped and the communication stopped, then consider a water damage or the possibility of an overflowed device.
 Consider verifying the state of the sending device in the field.
+#### ⚡ *The sending device has communication problems because the cellular antenna is not reacting*
+   - The cell antenna stopped sending the needed frequency because the mobile telecom provider changes the available frequencies (No 2G in favour of 4G rsp.
+No 3G in favour of 4G etc.).
+Please check with you provider is in the process of shutting down the mobile network.
+   - Unlikely, but sometimes network provider lower the signal strength of cell antennas during the night.
+This might lead to the device not being able to connect during the nighttime.
+Please check if transmission gaps happened periodically and consider replacing the sending device to a more exposed place.

-#### ⚡ *The sending device has communication problems because the antenna/gateway is not reacting*
+#### ⚡ *The sending device has communication problems because the LoRaWAN gateway is not reacting*
-   - todo (G netz down, antenna change, gateway not here or powerddown...)
+   - The LoRaWAN gateway might be power-off or defect.
+Please check the state of the gateway.
+You might be able to remotely check the state of the gateway with the LoRa network platform (TTN, Loriot.io, ...)

-#### ⚡ *The sending device electronics are damaged*
+#### ⚡ *The sending device's electronics/sensors/level-probes are damaged*
-   - todo, sabotage or external influences
+   - Three cases:
+      A) The sending device (GSM, ARC1 or ADT1) might be defective or missing.
+      B) The cables to the level probes might be defective.
+      C) The sensors themselves might be defective.
+   - To analyze this please check the rate of transmissions on www.kolibrcloud.ch and the "last data".
+    If some channels do not send correct values ("--" instead of a number), the sensor might be defective.
+Sometimes it is visible that the values of another channel have increased/decreased from the very moment other channels do not show any values.
+This indicates that the sensor is defective due to pressure overload.
+    If ALL channels are no longer sending correct values, but transmissions continue, the cable to the probes may be defective.
+    If there is no transmission anymore, the sending device itself might be physically defective or there is another (connection) problem.

 #### ⚡ *The SIM card invalid*
-   - todo SIM card cost/abo
+   - Check with your mobile provider if the SIM card plan that ran out of money.
 #### ⚡ *The FTP/Mail server is not reachable*

+**The ARD1/ADT1 are also loggers**
 Be aware that all KELLER remote sending devices are also logger.
-And even when communication is not possible, measurements will be made and stored.
+And even when communication is not possible, measurements will be made and stored as long as the level probes and the cables are working.
 The measurement files can even be extracted (with 'KOLIBRI Desktop') and uploaded into the KOLIBRI Cloud.

 **How was the alarm triggered**
 Every device in the KOLIBRI Cloud is checked daily (03:30 UTC).
 If a device missed *at least five* transmissions at this moment, it will trigger a *'Device stopped transmitting'*-alarm.